3as06/todo-list/README.md

 # todo-list
 ## Web app with SpringBoot, thymeLeaf and mySQL.
-This app I've made to practice in SpringBoot and learn how looks like DTO-pattern.
+This app I've made to practice in SpringBoot and use DTO-pattern.